Video-Nomad/gs-curvetools-docs/docs/source/first-steps.rst

 	:align: right
 	:width: 200px

-Start by creating a simple curve card with Add Card button.
+Start by creating a simple curve card with New Card button.
 Now try modifying the curve that was created.

 .. image:: images/component_selection_mode.png
 	:align: right